 Sport & Recreation

-F51 is the new skate park, climbing and boxing complex in Folkestone.
-As well as the concrete bowls and floors of skateboarding, BMXing and a new boxing gym, it is host to a 15m climbing wall and bouldering area.
-Jade and Gabby are the managers; they’re one of the first female managing teams to run a climbing wall in the UK and are ready to welcome everyone to climb in Folkestone.
-Folkelife met the dynamic duo.
+F51 is Folkestone’s skate park, climbing and boxing complex.
+As well as the concrete bowls and floors of skateboarding, BMXing and a boxing gym, it is host to a 15m climbing wall and bouldering area.
+Manager Ben Sykes and Head Coach Chase Rudrum spoke to Folkelife about the gym’s aims and objectives.

 rock climbing

-Gabby: “Rock climbing has been a sport for around 100 years, but really started to get popular 30 years ago.
-If rock climbing is just getting on track as a mainstream sport we could sure now that it’s as inclusive as possible.
+Head Coach Chase Rudrum has been part of the F51 climbing team since the start.
+The complex is managed by The Sports Trust, Folkestone’s sports charity that aims to bring active living to all walks of life.
+“Rock climbing has been a sport for around 100 years, but really started to get popular 30 years ago.
+If rock climbing is just getting on track as a mainstream sport we can make sure now that it’s as inclusive as possible.
 We can make it all genders, all people welcome, and that would make our sport even better than it is already.”

 Two Bouldering